1. Sri Chaitanya IAS Academy

 Quantitative Techniques | 10-14 questions | 10% |

 The CLAT syllabus is reading intensive and lengthy.
-Aspirants must devote extra time towards making a list of the most crucial topics in CLAT 2025 might help you stand out from the competition.
-Candidates can pick out the important topics by analysing the CLAT previous year's question papers and exam analysis.
-The CLAT important topics 2025 are given in the table below for each of the sections based on the exam analysis of previous years.
+Aspirants must devote extra time to making a list of the most important topics in CLAT 2026, which might help them stand out from the competition.
+Candidates can pick out the crucial topics by analysing the CLAT previous year's question papers and exam analysis.
+The CLAT 2026 important topics for each section are given in the table below based on the exam analysis of previous years.

 Section | Year | Topics asked | Level of Difficulty |